Article written by

 What causes diarrhea, the THC or the CBD?

 There’s no definitive answer.
 We need more research to affirmatively say which cannabinoid, THC, CBD, or the hundreds of others in cannabis, actually causes diarrhea.
-The Entourage Effect also plays a role in how a particular cultivar interacts with the body’s gastrointestinal system, making it more complicated.
+The entourage effect also affects how a particular cultivar interacts with the body’s gastrointestinal system, making it more complicated.

 Why does eating cannabis upset my stomach?